-This chapter explains two ways that you can configure the Novell[®] ClientTM for Linux settings on a workstation.
+This section explains two ways that you can configure the Novell® ClientTM for Linux settings on a workstation.
 Both methods let you configure the file browser, protocol, login, tray application, and SLP configuration settings available to Novell Client users.
-This chapter also discusses about server side configuration for sending messages from client to users and groups.

-- Section 2.1, "Using the Novell Client Configuration Wizard," on page 9 - Section 2.2, "Using Configuration Files to Preconfigure the Novell Client," on page 17 - Section 2.3, "Deploying the Novell Client to Multiple Users Through ZENworks Linux Management," on page 18 - Section 2.4, "Server Side Configuration for Sending Messages from Client to Users and Groups," on page 19
+- Section 2.1, "Using the Novell Client Configuration Wizard," on page 13 - Section 2.2, "Configuration Files for Preconfiguring the Novell Client," on page 21 - Section 2.3, "Server Side Configuration for Sending Messages from Client to Users and Groups," on page 21